 Additional Features and Design

 The top pocket is large enough to store quick-access items such as a GPS, gloves, granola bars, flashlight, batteries and spare memory cards.
-In fact, if you rummage around in there you will find a key clip that can be used to securely tether your memory card walled to the bag for safekeeping.
+In fact, if you rummage around in there you will find a key clip that can be used to securely tether your memory card wallet to the bag for safekeeping.
 Seriously, I always worry about my card wallet because it’s small, but actually contains well over $1000 worth of memory cards!

 The top half of the bag gives you 16L of space for your non-photographic gear.
 This will be enough room for a spare jacket, a first aid kit, binoculars and some lunch.
 Those that live in colder climates might appreciate the added space in the larger 34L pack.
 When testing the 22L, I found my bulky winter layers would easily consume all the space in this part of the bag.